BaBa0525/toolkit/README.md

 ### `analysis`

-Lots of functionalites that are needed for model performance evaluation including data processing and curve representation.
+Lots of functionalites that are needed for model performance evaluation including data preprocessing and curve representation.